somlom/E-Com-Shop/README.md

 To run the app `yarn run dev`

 ## Test
-- [ ] cant buy more than 1 item; more than 2 you get error
+- [x] cant buy more than 1 item; more than 2 you get error
-- [ ] cant buy anything anymore if you try you get error
+- [x] cant buy anything anymore if you try you get error

 ## Bugs
-- [ ] shit image quality when they small
+- [x] shit image quality when they small
 - [x] cant buy more than 1 item; more than 2 you get error
 - [x] cant buy anything anymore if you try you get error
-- [ ] unsyncronized Stripe and local DB
+- [x] unsyncronized Stripe and local DB
-- [ ] Stripe images
+- [x] Stripe images
 - [ ] hamburger menu design
 - [ ] not all translation keys found (on register page mostly)